Jelly-and-removes/ClimbBar/README.md

 As you can see in the example apps, the scroll bar hides the navigation bar.

-## ⚠️Warning⚠️
+## Tips

-When running on Xcode13.2 or later, UINavigationController's UINavigatioBar may not work properly.
+When running on Xcode13.2 or later and iOS 15.2 or later, UINavigationController's UINavigatioBar may not work properly. so you may want to use UINavigationBar or UIView and etc,

-## ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️

 |github page build| status |
 |:----|:------|